Frequently Asked Questions

 What does a public health inspector look for when inspecting a restaurant type facility?

-Public health inspectors inspect restaurant type facilities for compliance with The Food Safety Regulations and supporting standards focusing on the types of infractions that directly or indirectly cause food-borne illnesses.
+Public health inspectors inspect restaurant type facilities for compliance with The Food Safety Regulations and supporting standards focusing on the types of infractions that directly or indirectly cause of food-borne illnesses.

 It is important to understand that when infractions are found in restaurant type facilities operating with a valid licence, it does not mean that the food prepared within the facility is not safe to eat.